Hengbot-Dynamics/heng-docs/docs/tutorial-basics/python_api.md

 ### 2.1 Basic Knowledge

 - Possess a foundation in Python programming language and understand basic syntax concepts such as object-oriented programming and interactive interpretation.
-- Familiar with the basic operations of Sparky and able to use the App to control Sparky.
+- Familiar with the basic operations of Sirius and able to use the App to control Sirius.

 ### 2.2 Hardware​

-- Hardware: a Sparky.
+- Hardware: a Sirius.
 - Environment: a clean desktop or flat work surface.

 ### 2.3 Software

-- Sparky: Connect to the same LAN as the computer and obtain the IP address from the screen.
+- Sirius: Connect to the same LAN as the computer and obtain the IP address from the screen.
 - PC: The Python environment (including Git repository with pip) has been installed, and the development SDK can be obtained through the following two methods.

 ```bash